Acrylics Painting Tutorial – How to paint a seascape?

 Next time I will edit the videos and glue everything together because editing each video on Youtube is a bit of a waste of time.
 Anyway, I also edited them to play in timelapse, so the real speed of the video would be at around 0.5.
 Each video is around 5 minutes long.

 I will also publish here the playlist with the videos.
 I got inspiration from lessons of Bob Ross.
 He is a famous painter and has valuable lessons for those who wish to learn to paint.
 I picked the “Waves of Wonder” episode from season 15. it’s a painting with waves, clouds, and beach.
+So let’s see how to paint like Bob Ross!

 I split the canvas into two using paper tape.
 This way I could paint the clouds without going over the horizon line.

-I started with the sunny side of the sky, using a Primary Blue – Cyan.
+Starting with the sunny side of the sky, using a Primary Blue – Cyan.
 I tried to do this part uniformly.

 I left the clouds part unpainted and I started with the shadows of the clouds.
 The light comes from the left side, so the shadows are more visible on the right.